-- (1) On January 19, 2020, as part of its quarterly review, the Index Provider removed Bittrex (ETC/USD) due to reduced liquidity in the trading pair, added Bittrex (ETC/BTC) as that was the dominant trading pair for volume on the exchange, and removed Poloniex (ETC/BTC) as the exchange discontinued servicing of U.S. based users.
-On October 18, 2020, as part of its quarterly review, the Index Provider added Binance.US (ETC/USD) following a determination that the exchange met its Inclusion Criteria (as defined below).
-On July 17, 2021, as part of its quarterly review, the Index Provider removed Bittrex (ETC/BTC) from the Index due to reduced liquidity in the trading pair.
-Non-USD trading pairs may be used in the Index given that exchange users are able to fund the exchange with U.S. dollars and subsequently trade any assets offered by the exchange and that the non-USD trading pairs are liquid. - (2) Market share is calculated using trading volume (in ETC) provided by the Index Provider for certain Digital Asset Exchanges including, Coinbase Pro, Kraken and Binance.US, as well as certain other large U.S.-dollar denominated Digital Asset Exchanges that are not currently included in the Index, including Bittrex (data included from August 21, 2018), Bitfinex (data included from April 24, 2017) and OKCoin (data included from December 25, 2018 through March 1, 2021).
+- (1) On July 17, 2021, as part of its quarterly review, the Index Provider removed Bittrex (ETC/BTC) from the Index due to reduced liquidity in the trading pair.
+Non-USD trading pairs may be used in the Index given that exchange users are able to fund the exchange with U.S. dollars and subsequently trade any assets offered by the exchange and that the non-USD trading pairs are liquid. - (2) Market share is calculated using trading volume (in ETC) provided by the Index Provider for certain Digital Asset Exchanges including, Coinbase Pro, Kraken and Binance.US, as well as certain other large U.S.-dollar denominated Digital Asset Exchanges that were not included in the Index as of December 31, 2022, including Bittrex (data included from August 21, 2018), Bitfinex (data included from April 24, 2017) and OKCoin (data included from December 25, 2018 through March 1, 2021).